North-Western Bulgaria is one of the off-the-beaten track destinations, still undiscovered, but full of history, legends and spectacular views.

 Optional: wine-tasting session in a local winery(supplement applies).

-Dinner and overnight at hotel in Vidin.
+Overnight at hotel in Vidin.

 Day 2: VIDIN - Magura cave - BELOGRADCHIK (100 km)